eastgenomics/eggd_sex_check/README.md

 1. A BAM file (.bam),
 2. A corresponding index file (.bai),
-3. Male threshold (float) - A threshold for determining male based on chromosome Y reads.
+3. Male threshold (float) - A score below which the sample is considered male.
-4. Female threshold (float) - A threshold for determining female based on chromosome Y reads.
+4. Female threshold (float) - A score above which the sample is considered female.

 ## What does this app output?
 This app outputs two main files: